jimphowe/MP_Analyzer/README.md

 At regular intervals the rogram output will be written to a file "output.txt".
 An example of this format is below.

 ![output.txt](https://github.com/jimphowe/MP_Analyzer/blob/master/output.txt?raw=true)

+Results in graph form, representing ~20% of the climb on mountain project: